Japan Buddhist Temples & Shinto Shrines: Listing

 Nishi & Higashi Honganji Temples - World Heritage Site - wealthy Jodo-Shinshu temples located near Kyoto Station.

-Rozanji Temple - situated near the Imperial Palace and hosts a setsubun festival in February.
+Rozanji Temple - situated near the Imperial Palace and hosts a setsubun festival in February with ogres.

 Ryoanji Temple - World Heritage Site - the world's most famous Zen stone garden.